Devils, goalie Vitek Vanecek agree to $10.2M, 3-year deal - WHIZ News

-The New Jersey Devils acquired Vitek Vanecek to compete for the starting goaltender job.
+The New Jersey Devils acquired Vitek Vanecek so he would compete for the starting goaltender job.

 Now they’re paying him in line with those expectations.